Frequently Asked Questions

 Is there anyone who isn’t eligible for human composting?

 Monitoring for these diseases is the responsibility of hospitals and medical examiners.
-Patients who have received radiation seed implants within 30 days of death are also not eligible for human composting in most cases.
+For patients who have received radiation seed implants, the seeds must be removed and 30 days pass before they are eligible for human composting.